Prices verified May 11 · Always confirm at the retailer before buying.

 - Labor Day weekend (early September) — secondary Shark and Eureka window

 Still undecided?
-Browse all Mubboo Shopping guides — or for the head-to-head Dyson-vs-Shark deep dive that covers the V15 Detect Absolute and Stratos in eight cleaning scenarios, read our Dyson vs Shark Vacuums comparison.
+Browse all Mubboo Shopping guides — or for the head-to-head Dyson-vs-Shark full breakdown that covers the V15 Detect Absolute and Stratos in eight cleaning scenarios, read our Dyson vs Shark Vacuums comparison.
 For autonomous cleaning that complements the cordless stick, our Best Robot Vacuums 2026 guide covers the right hands-off floor companion.

 Which cordless stick is right for your home?